Skip to main content

 After you have configured your intercept rules, be sure to Publish and Activate your intercept in order for it to be displayed for your mobile app users.

-Intercept ID, Project ID, & Brand ID
+Intercept ID, Project ID, and Brand ID

 You will be required to share the Intercept ID, Project ID, and Brand ID for the intercept you create with your mobile app development team.
 These IDs are available on the intercepts list page by selecting Copy Intercept ID’s in the Actions dropdown menu.